ekumahost/my-complete-high-school-portal/README.md

-but please just be a php developer and do not bother us, look around and fix your issue, this portal was build to be very simple to use the datbase already have some dummy data: you will need to shine your eyes and know the ones to remove before running a live production portal trying to login to admin and you cannot find the password, you can easily change the password in the database oo table = web_users, the password is just MD5 things
+but please just be a php developer and do not bother us, look around and fix your issue, this portal was build to be very simple to use the datbase already have some dummy data: you will need to shine your eyes and know the ones to remove before running a live production portal trying to login to admin and you cannot find the password, you can easily change the password in the database oo table = web_users, the password is just MD5 things -- git push origin master